DarkGhostHunter/RutUtils/README.md

 ## Global helper

-In version 2.0, all helpers have been deprecated and now you have only one called `rut()`.
+In version 2.0, all helpers have been killed and now you have only one called `rut()`.
 It works as a proxy for `Rut::makeOr`, but accepts a default in case of invalid ruts.
 If no parameter is issued, an instance of the Rut Generator is returned.

 ```php
 <?php